gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 typora-copy-images-to: ./
 ---

-Before you start to code, you’ll need to familiarize with some core web technologies, and make sure that you have installed all required software tools.
+Before you start building your first Gatsby site, you’ll need to familiarize yourself with some core web technologies and make sure that you have installed all required software tools.

 ## Overview of core technologies

 It’s not necessary to be an expert with these already — if you’re not, don’t worry!
-You’ll pick up a lot through the course of this tutorial series; These are some of the main web technologies you’ll use when building a Gatsby site:
+You’ll pick up a lot through the course of this tutorial series.
+These are some of the main web technologies you’ll use when building a Gatsby site:

 - **HTML**: A markup language that every web browser is able to understand.
 It stands for HyperText Markup Language.
 HTML gives your web content a universal informational structure, defining things like headings, paragraphs, and more.
 - **CSS**: A presentational language used to style the appearance of your web content (fonts, colors, layout, etc).
 It stands for Cascading Style Sheets.